drseguin/form_filler/README.md

 ### Excel Keywords (`{{XL!...}}`)

-Keywords to fetch data from Excel files.
+These keywords extract data from Excel spreadsheets, supporting single cells, ranges, and formatted tables.

-If Excel keywords `{{XL!...}}` are detected in the uploaded document, the user will be prompted to upload the required Excel file(s) in Step 2.
+If Excel keywords are detected in the uploaded document, the user will be prompted to upload the required Excel file(s) in Step 2.

 | Keyword Pattern | Description | Example |
 | :-------------- | :---------- | :------ |